-Our Winter 2025 auction speaks to the legacy of one woman's lifelong passion for American ceramics.
+Our Winter 2026 auction, The Lifetime American Ceramics Collection of Carole Carpenter Wahler: Part Two, speaks to the legacy of one woman's lifelong passion for American ceramics.
 As an ambitious collector, Dr. Carole Carpenter Wahler (1937 - 2023) amassed a vast assemblage of seminal examples of American ceramics spanning the Southern states and beyond.
 In terms of depth, breadth, and quality, her collection has few rivals past or present.
 As a guest curator, Wahler established herself as the recognized authority on Tennessee stoneware and redware while drawing deserved national attention to the state's rich ceramic tradition.
 As a dealer, she was a pioneer in the field of American primitive antiques, becoming an early specialist in stoneware.
 And as a scholar, Carole Wahler's painstaking research has forever shaped our understanding of stoneware and redware, fleshed out in books, articles, and her landmark collection.

 Carole Wahler at Tennessee Turned (2011) and Made by East Tennessee Hands: Pottery (1996), at the Museum of East Tennessee History.